Last updated on September 28, 2022

 On Tarkir, each clan has a dragon ruler called a Dragonlord.
 These received the “elder” type because of their age and power.

 The founders of the five colleges on Strixhaven were all given the title of Elder Dragon.

 What’s the Best Elder Dragon?

 In terms of aesthetics or lore, the question of the best Elder Dragon is pretty open.
 But in actual gameplay there’s no doubt that Nicol Bolas, the Ravager takes the top spot.
 Its ETB effect is impactful and once it’s transformed it becomes an incredible planeswalking threat.

-The only planeswalker capable of turning into a dragon is Sarkhan Vol. His ability to do so is represented on the following cards:
+There are a couple planeswalkers capable of turning into a dragon.
+First and foremost is Sarkhan Vol. His ability to do so is represented on the following cards: